Boukos/MIDS-W205/exercise_1/investigations/readme.md

  # show the 10 best states
  best_states = score_avg.sort(score_avg['avg(score)'].desc()).show(10)
  ```
  The commands are very similar to the previous script; the only difference is that here we need to group the hospitals by state and take their averages.
+For more information, refer to the [full PySpark script](https://github.com/adamlenart/MIDS-w205/blob/adamlenart-investigations/exercise_1/investigations/best_states.py).

 |state|       avg(score)|
 |-----|-----------------|